IMF says UK should ease austerity if growth stays stalled

 The IMF's final conclusions after its annual assessment of Britain's economy echoed the recommendations given right after the meetings with Britain's officials in May, when IMF chief Christine Lagarde said policymakers should bolster demand before low growth becomes entrenched.

-The IMF stopped short of calling for an immediate change to policy, saying recent Bank stimulus and measures to boost bank lending should be given time to bear fruit.
+The IMF stopped short of calling for an immediate change to policy, saying recent BoE stimulus and measures to boost bank lending should be given time to bear fruit.

 But it warned that a long period of stagnant growth and "alarming" youth unemployment could do lasting damage.